-- Accommodation: Mauzac, 4-nights on full board basis.
+- Accommodation: Hotel in Mauzac, 4-nights on full board basis.

 - Riverside cliffs harbour wintering wallcreeper, which can sometimes be seen at close range.
-Peregrines, ravens and crag martins should also be about and alpine accentor may be present.
+Peregrines, ravens and crag martins should also be about whilst alpine accentor and eagle owl may be present.

 All prices are per person and include:

 We are based at the cosy riverside Hotel Le Barrage at Mauzac, just upstream from Lalinde, an excellent venue with comfortable rooms, good food and excellent hosts.
 All rooms are en suite.

 All main meals are included.
 Dordogne is noted for its excellent cuisine.
 Breakfast and dinner will be taken at the hotel and lunches in auberges, to sample the local cuisine ‘du terroir,’ or as picnics, depending upon the weather.

 Early spring is one of the best times for birdwatching in the Dordogne.
 Overwintering mountain birds such as wallcreeper and Alpine accentor can be seen and the Dordogne’s wealth of woodpeckers are at their most visible, and most vocal, in March.
 With the kite migration underway, we hope to see all three European species – red, black, and the resident black-winged kite.
 In the forest and heathland areas we may also find hawfinch, Dartford warbler, woodlark, firecrest, short-toed treecreeper and crested tit, with rock sparrow, crested lark plus corn and cirl buntings on the farmland.

 The area is dominated by the Dordogne oak forest and mixed farmland, cut through by the majestic River Dordogne.
 Our tour also takes us into a number of other interesting habitats including river cliffs, arable plains, heathlands and wetlands.
 The region is studded with pretty honey-coloured villages, ancient churches, chateaux and caves.